angelagomes1/RBWeb/README.md

 ## Credits

-This project is created by Mahipal Singh.
+This project is created by Angela and Aaditya.
 Feel free to modify and use it according to your needs.